oracle/coherence-operator/docs/prometheusoperator.md

 To configure the Prometheus Operator and monitor Coherence services via grafana dashboards, please follow the instructions below.

+Note: Prometheus metrics are only available with Coherence v12.2.1.4 and greater.

 ## 1. Installing the Charts

 When you install the `coherence-operator` chart, you must specify the following